-A Preliminary Jurisdictional Determination request was submitted to the Corps on August 3, 2017.
-The applicant's agent, Wetland Solutions LLC, delineated four (3) potential non-wetland waters (streams) and (1) potential wetland waters (wetlands) on the Site.
-A Preliminary Jurisdictional Determination was issued on October 20, 2017.
+A Preliminary Jurisdictional Determination request was submitted to the Corps on May 16, 2024.
+The applicant's agent, ECS Carolinas, delineated four (4) potential nonwetland waters (streams) and three (3) potential wetland waters (wetlands) on the Site.
+A Jurisdictional Determination has not yet been issued.

-Wetland hydrology indicators such as surface water, high water table, inundation visible on aerial imagery, and geomorphic position were observed within wetlands.
+Wetland hydrology indicators such as water-stained leaves, geomorphic position, drainage patterns and sparsely vegetated concave surfaces were observed within wetlands.
 Soils at the wetland data form location consisted of matrices of chroma 1 and 2 loamy/clayey soils with prominent redox concentrations, indicating depleted matrix and redox depression hydric soil indicators.

-The wetland communities on Site are described as bottomland hardwood forest based on the North Carolina Wetland Assessment Method (NCWAM) and are dominated by plant species such as longleaf pine, tulip popular (Liriodendron tulipifera), red maple (Acer rubrum), black gum (Nyssa sylvatica), silky dogwood (Cornus amomum), false nettle (Boehmeria cylindrica), cinnamon fern (Osmunda cinnamomea), giant cane (Arundinaria gigantea), and laurel-leaved greenbrier (Smilax lauirfolia) within the canopy and understory layers.
+The wetland communities on Site are of the headwater forest type based on the North Carolina Wetland Assessment Method (NCWAM), and are dominated by plant species such as red maple, jewelweed (Impatiens capensis), false nettle (Boehmeria cylindrica), alligatorweed (Alternanthera philoxeroides), kudzu, and trumpet vine within the canopy and understory layers.